mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 }
 {% endhighlight %}

-What actually will happen is when you try to do a Puppet run, it's going to blow up:
+Puppet will actually spot the issue when you attempt to run it:

 {% highlight console %}
 err: Could not apply complete catalog: